 So other than the fantabulous suggestions above, you should also not bring the following:

 It should go without saying that bringing high heels to a mucky field is nothing but an appetite for ruined shoes and a fractured ankle.
-It’s becoming a growing trend lately, I counted 4 people in one camping area at Knockanstockan in heels!
+It’s becoming a growing trend lately, I counted 2 people being carted away with damaged ankles at one festival in 2019.

 You might get lucky getting them through security, but you also don’t want to lose your spirits before you even get into the festival.
 Decant them into plastic bottles ahead of time (and gaffa tape the lids closed to prevent spillage)